EMPLOYER ACA REPORTING REQUIREMENTS

-- The information required to be shown on the section 6056 return, form 1095-C with respect to the full-time employee (and his or her spouse and dependents).
+- The information is required to be shown on the section 6056 return, form 1095-C, concerning the full-time employee (and their spouse and dependents).

-The employee reporting can be accomplished using the same forms used for reporting to the IRS as explained below.
-The entire process is similar to current reporting of W-2s where the employer provides a copy to employees on January 31 of each year, then sends in a report to the IRS.
+Employee reporting can be accomplished using the same forms for reporting to the IRS, as explained below.
+The entire process is similar to the current reporting of W-2s, where the employer provides a copy to employees on January 31 of each year, then sends in a report to the IRS.

-If using a paper method of filing (printed, faxed or mailed), all forms must be filed with the IRS by Feb 28 of each year.
+If using a paper method of filing (printed, faxed, or mailed), all forms must be filed with the IRS by February 28 of each year.
 If filing electronically, all information must be filed by March 31 of each year.
 Employers with 250 or more employees must file electronically.

 Employers with fewer than 50 employees who provide employer-sponsored self-insured health coverage will need to use form 1094/1095-B rather than form 1094/1095-C if using the IRS- provided form for reporting.

-The forms 1094-B and 1094-C are transmittal forms used when sending to the IRS the 6055/6056 data captured on forms 1095-B and/or 1095-C. Although these forms are not yet finalized, the draft version will give employers a sound understanding of the types of data that will likely need to be tracked throughout the year in order to fulfill the reporting requirements.
+The forms 1094-B and 1094-C are transmittal forms used when sending to the IRS the 6055/6056 data captured on forms 1095-B and 1095-C. Although these forms are not yet finalized, the draft version will give employers a sound understanding of the types of data that will likely need to be tracked throughout the year to fulfill the reporting requirements.